Moncton man missing since May found - RCMP

 Luke Powers, 42, made headlines for January 2014 machete attack at Fredericton college during breakdown and was found not criminally responsible due to mental disorder at time

-A Moncton man who was found not criminally responsible for a bizarre and violent incident in Fredericton in 2014 due to a mental disorder has gone missing, the RCMP reports.
+A Moncton man who was found not criminally responsible for a bizarre and violent incident in Fredericton in 2014 due to a mental disorder went missing earlier this year but has now been found, the RCMP reports.

-The Codiac detachment of the RCMP issued a news release Tuesday morning about Luke Powers, 42, of Moncton, who’s gone missing.
+The Codiac detachment of the RCMP issued a news release Aug.
+12 about Luke Powers, 42, of Moncton, who’d gone missing.

 “Luke Powers was last seen on May 26, 2025, near the corner of Main and Robinson streets in Moncton,” it said.